Take a few small steps to prevent major losses in your independent business.

 Independent businesses (you!) are the backbone of the American economy.
 They support local communities, provide jobs, and drive innovation.
 But they’re also a major target for cybercriminals.

-That’s why it’s more important than ever for independents to learn about cybersecurity best practices for small businesses to make sure they’re not putting themselves at risk.
+In fact, according to a 2023 study by Verizon, small businesses had 30% more data breaches than large businesses.
+Of these, 98% of attacks had financial motives and most (54%) were committed using compromised credentials—like passwords and usernames.
+That’s why it’s more important than ever for independents to learn about cybersecurity best practices for independent businesses to make sure they’re not putting themselves at risk.

 Jump to: